-There many different genres of music that are subject to huge amounts of genre crossover.
+There are many different genres of music that are subject to huge amounts of genre crossover.
 Throughout history, artists from different genres tend to be identified with a single genre.
 However, they can make music across many different types.

 Understanding different types of musical genre help you write music and is a huge part of your musical evolution.
 Even if you don’t like some genres, it’s still important to understand what makes them different to help you find your own sound.

 Learning about different types of genres is a good starting point to research and understand how styles have developed.
 It is also a great way to see how they have influenced modern culture across the world.

 Types of music genres | What are music genres?